ORTHOPUS-EXPLORER/explorer_docs/source/Software/Explorer.rst

 Cartesian control
 -----------------

+Before launching anything, open the ``explorer_cartesian.launch.py`` file in the ``ros2_control_explorer`` package.
+Navigate to line 211 and replace the existing text with ``explorer_vesc_hw.yaml``.
+After making this change, rebuild the package using colcon build.

 .. attention::

-    MEnsure that you have properly initialized the 0 position of your robot before proceeding.
+    Ensure that you have properly initialized the 0 position of your robot before proceeding.
 If not, refer back to the section :ref:`first-use-robot`

 Connect the Explorer power supply and link it to a computer using a USB cable.
 In the explorer directory in the host run :